-If it is determined the loan is subject to indemnification, the lender is determined to be liable for originating a defective loan, the payout of a loss claim shall be determined based on the following scenarios:
+If it is determined the loan is subject to indemnification, the payout of a loss claim shall be determined based on the following scenarios:

-- If tThe originating lender sold the whole-loan and transferred the Loan Note Guarantee to a servicing lender:, the loss claim willmay be paid to the lender that acquired the loan; and indemnification will be pursued against the originating lender. - If T the originating lender assigned servicing rights to a servicing lender but continues to hold the Lloan nNote gGuarantee, the loss claim will not be paid. - If T the originating lender is also the servicing lender, and no transfers of any kind have occurred; the loss claim will not be paid.
+- If the originating lender sold the loan and transferred the Loan Note Guarantee to a servicing lender, the loss claim may be paid to the lender that acquired the loan and indemnification will be pursued against the originating lender. - If the originating lender assigned servicing rights to a servicing lender but continues to hold the Loan Note Guarantee, the loss claim will not be paid. - If the originating lender is also the servicing lender and no transfers have occurred, the loss claim will not be paid.